decentraweb/decentrawebjs/packages/core/README.md

 This is a library for interacting with the Decentraweb smart contracts.
 It contains tools for resolving DNS, getting/setting records, and more.
 It contains Decentraweb's latest ABIs and can be used directly or embedded in other projects such as the Decentraweb Resolver and CLI.

+This library is using [ethers.js](https://docs.ethers.io/v5/) to interact with Ethereum blockchain. `ethers.js` is included as peer dependency, so don't forget to add it to your `package.json`

 ## Usage
 ### Initialization
 ```typescript